joaoartur1/joaoartur1/README.md

 ---

 <p align="center">
-  ✨ “Evoluindo um commit de cada vez” ✨
+  ✨ “Evolving one commit at a time” ✨
 </p>